HOME

 INTERNSHIP.
 The new medical doctor then spends 1 year at a hospital as an intern assuming more responsibility as he or she cares for patients with a variety of medical and surgical conditions.

 RESIDENCY.
-Following this grueling year, ophthalmology residency begins.
+Following this stressful year, the ophthalmology residency begins.
 This 3 to 4 year program focuses on the specialty of eye care.
 Typically, the resident learns to diagnoses and treat a broad variety of eye conditions under the supervision of more educated residents and practicing staff ophthalmologists.
 Hands-on experience is paramount.
 Seeing 20-40 patients a day is common place.
 Surgical skills are learned and perfected.
 The graduating ophthalmologist is very well educated and equipped to take care of nearly all eye diseases and disorders, both medical and surgical, as well as prescribing glasses and contacts.
 The ophthalmologist is a doctor of medicine and a comprehensive eye care provider.

 ENSURING QUALITY OF CARE.
 The ophthalmologist needs to maintain medical and surgical proficiency.
 25 hours of continuing education per year need to be obtained and documented.
 The states's board of medicine grants a medical license based on this.
 In addition the ophthalmology specialty board renews certification based on expert knowledge and passing qualifiyng exams every 10 years.